2020mt12024/Chandy-Misra-Haas-Algorithm/README.md

 Chandy-Misra-Haas-Algorithm (OR Model) for  Deadlock Detection in Distributed Systems

 * Keep both the StartProcess.java & icon.png in same location.
-* The wait-for-graph is present between lines 18-23.
+* The wait-for-graph is present between lines 18-23 as per WFG.png.
 (There are 6 processes considered)
   * The index, process name, port number pair follow 0,A,1000 - 1,B,2000 - 2,C,3000 - ... pattern
   * The main method requires process name & port number to be passed as parameters.
 * Compile the StartProcess.java - javac StartProcess.java